xaviersolau/BlazorLayout/README.md

 Note that:
 - We use `@ref` in order to get a reference on the component instance.
-- We implement `IResizeCallBack` in order to use this as callback in the `IResizeObserverService`.
+- We implement `IResizeCallback` in order to use this as callback in the `IResizeObserverService`.
 - We implement `IAsyncDisposable` in order to dispose callback resources.

 Here is the C# part of the component: